The Evolution of Bipedal Locomotion & the Energetic Economics of Virtualization

 walking upright would have provided evolutionary advantages by

-decreasing the cost of foraging.
+decreasing the cost of foraging."For decades now researchers

 have debated the role of energetics and the evolution of bipedalism,"